 Source: The Behavioral Risk Factor Surveillance System (BRFSS) for adult data and The National Immunization Survey (NIS) for child data.

-- In the 2016-2017 influenza season, Rhode Island achieved the highest coverage rate in the nation for influenza vaccination among children (6 months - 17 years) and the second-highest coverage rate among adults 18 years and over).
+- In the 2016-2017 influenza season, Rhode Island achieved the highest coverage rate in the nation for influenza vaccination among children (6 months - 17 years) and the second-highest coverage rate among adults (18 years and over).
 Overall, Rhode Island had the highest coverage rate for all persons (6 months and over).

 - The national Healthy People 2020 target for influenza vaccination coverage is 70% for all persons aged 6 months and over.

-- Rhode Island met the national Healthy People 2020 target coverage rate for children (6 months - 17 years) and older adults (65 years and over), but did not meet the target for adults.
+- Rhode Island met the national Healthy People 2020 target coverage rate for children (6 months - 17 years) and older adults (65 years and over), but did not meet the target for adults aged 18-64 years.

 Source: CDC, National Immunization Survey - Children (NIS-Children).
 Immunization Abbrevations

-- In 2015, Rhode Island met the national Healthy People 2020 target coverage rate of 90% for 4 DTaP vaccine, 3 Polio vaccine, 1 MMR vaccine, 3 Hep B vaccine, 1 Varicella vaccine, and 4 PCV among children 19-35 months of age.
+- In 2016, Rhode Island met the national Healthy People 2020 target coverage rate of 90% for 3 Polio vaccine, 1 MMR vaccine, 3 Hep B vaccine, and 1 Varicella vaccine among children 19-35 months of age.

 Source: CDC, National Immunization Survey -Teens (NIS-Teen).
 Immunization Abbrevations

-- Among adolescents 13-17 years of age, Rhode Island had the highest coverage rate in the nation for 3 doses of HPV vaccine for females and 3 doses of HPV vaccine for males in 2015.
+- Among adolescents 13-17 years of age, Rhode Island had the highest coverage rates in the nation for completion of the HPV vaccine series (2 or 3 doses) among both females and males in 2016.

-- Rhode Island also had the highest coverage rates for 1 Tdap vaccine and for 1 Meningococcal Conjugate vaccine in the nation.
+- Rhode Island also had the highest coverage rate for 1+ Meningococcal Conjugate vaccine (1+MCV) in the nation.